AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 The re-engagement journeys use audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
 Audiences can be created in multiple ways on [!DNL Adobe Experience Platform].

-For more information on how to directly compose audiences, read the [Audience Composition UI guide](/help/segmentation/ui/audience-composition.md).
+For more information on how to directly compose [Audiences](/help/segmentation/home.md), read the [Audience Composition UI guide](/help/segmentation/ui/audience-composition.md).

 For more information on how to build audiences through Platform-derived segment definitions, read the [Audience Builder UI guide](/help/segmentation/ui/segment-builder.md).